Bench Seats

 The Story:

 We open on a SUV navigating a twisting country road.
 Inside, Dani and her wife, Erin, both in their late 30’s, are in the middle of an argument they’ve clearly had before.
-When a frustrated Dani turns up the radio to end the argument, she hears a song that jolts her memory back to the summer of 1989 – it’s the last day of third grade and she’s riding shotgun in her mom’s whale of a Buick, lamenting the end of the year.
-To cheer her up, her mom, Susan, makes the car “dance” to the same song adult Dani heard in the present day.
+When a frustrated Dani turns up the radio to end the argument, she hears a song that sends her spiraling back to the summer of 1989, riding shotgun in her mom’s oversized Buick in the wake of her parents’ divorce.

 Cast